connervieira/Predator/CONFIGURATION.md

         - `speed` includes both radar and average speed enforcement cameras.
         - `redlight` includes traffic light enforcement cameras.
         - `misc` includes all traffic cameras that don't fall into the other two categories.
-- `traffic_camera_alert_radius`
-    - This configuration value determines the distance, in miles, at which Predator will alert the user of a speed camera.
 - `traffic_camera_loaded_radius`
     - This is the radius, in miles, that Predator will load traffic cameras from during the initial loading process.
     - For example, if this value is set to `100`, then Predator will only load traffic cameras in a 100 mile radius from the current location when it boots.
 If you travel more than 100 miles away from your original location without reloading Predator then you won't get traffic camera alerts.